Spectral CUSUM for Online Network Structure Change Detection: Detection Procedures

-The Exact-CUSUM is proved to be optimum when all parameters are known \cite{lorden1971procedures,moustakides1986optimal}.
+The implementation of the exact CUSUM procedure requires that all parameters are known, and it has been proved to be optimum \cite{lorden1971procedures,moustakides1986optimal}.
+However, if the post-change distribution is unknown, the exact-CUSUM is not applicable.
 Usually, we can estimate the pre-change distribution using historical data (training data), but the post-change community structures are unknown since it represents anomaly information and cannot be predicted.
-Therefore, we propose a novel spectral CUSUM procedure where $A$ is replaced with an estimate $\hat{A}_t$ at time $t$ and thus we get an alternative to (\ref{eq:CUSUM}):
+Therefore, the post-change distribution, i.e., the post-change structure $A$, has to be estimated sequentially from data.
+A natural estimate for the post-change covariance matrix $(AA^\top + \sigma^2 I)^{-1}$ is the sample covariance matrix.
+To eliminate the matrix inversion computation in estimating $A$, we use eigendecomposition on the sample covariance matrix to estimate $A$ directly.
+Therefore, we propose the Spectral-CUSUM procedure below, where we approximate the covariance matrix by rank-$m$ eigendecomposition.